Maximising Jewellery Display Stands

-It is more important than ever to merchandise jewellery effectively.
-After all – even though ecommerce has a foothold in the retail sector, most people will still prefer to visit a shop to view, and try on jewellery.
+It is more important than ever to merchandise jewellery with an effective jewellery display.
+After all – even though e-commerce has a foothold in the retail sector, most people will still prefer to visit a shop to view, and try on jewellery.

 Colour & Contrast

-Needless to say, your displays shouldn’t stand out from the store surrounds – if you have a colour theme throughout your shop, try to keep that going with your retail display.
+Needless to say, your displays shouldn’t stand out from the store’s surroundings – if you have a colour theme throughout your shop, try to keep that going with your retail display.

 Realise that 4 sapphire rings grouped with a ruby ring, will draw greater attention to the ruby ring.
 This is great if the ruby ring has twice the profit margin, but not so great if you really want to sell the sapphire ones.